 Learning on a small screen may be frustrating, and it is necessary to re-buy Human Japanese to use it on other platforms (such as on the iPad, a computer, or another mobile device).

-The design of this application leaves little to be desired, and the confusing mix of kana and romaji is not ideal.
+The design of this Japanese app leaves little to be desired, and the confusing mix of kana and romaji is not ideal.
 What’s more, the annoying advertisement that pops up for the launch screen and spammy ‘free lifetime account’ is positively reprehensible.

-However, what can’t be faulted is the content of this application.
-For a quick summary of a particular grammar point, it’s a great little application to open.
+However, what can’t be faulted is the content of this app.
+For a quick summary of a particular grammar point, it’s a great little app to open.
 The explanations are accurate, and the example sentences are usefully recorded by native speakers.
 You’ll just have to overlook the shady splash screen and clumsy interface and get to the good stuff yourself!

 I often recommend Tae Kim's grammar reference website because of its logical approach to the grammar, the fact that it uses no romaji and the example sentences are on the whole accurate, and reflective of Japanese as it's used in Japan.